-Princess Diana: Who was the 'People's Princess'?
+Princess Diana: Who was the 'People's Princess'? - CBBC Newsround

 Diana was buried on an island on the Spencer family estate, Althorp.

-A special fund called the Diana, Princess of Wales Memorial Fund was set up and so far it has raised more than £100m for charities.
+A special fund called the Diana, Princess of Wales Memorial Fund was set up and so far it has raised more than £100 million for charities.

 To mark the anniversary of her death, Princes William and Harry have organised for a statue to be built in the gardens of Kensington Palace.